yoav130193/Erlang_Project/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
+The git offers 2 impelemtations of the design, one done locally and the other in a distributed fashion. before getting started, you must choose which one you want to run, and then continue.
 Open folder and terminal for the 'master' node, open a folder and terminal for each one of the submasters. in each terimnal write:
 ```sh